|PDF FULL-TEXT HTML|

 The aforementioned units are known as neurons.
 These neurons receive and give input signals to all other units of which they are connected.

-A single neuron model is shown in Figure 1.
+A neuron model is shown in Figure 2.
 The output strength from the neuron is determined from the function f, which itself depend on the value of weight (W) and bias (b) associated with each interconnection.
 The implementation process begins when an input is presented to the network and propagated through the network as an output by the transfer function otherwise known as activation function.
 For MLP this process goes on from neuron to neuron and layer by layer through the output layer that process and gives the final value.
-A typical MLP neural network is depicted in Figure 2.

 In MLP the training is implemented by examples prior to their usage as a useful network.
 This training attempts to iteratively adjust connection weights and biases using a known training data.
 To facilitate this training, the outputs from the network are compared to the target examples, which are known as the error performance index (PI).
 This error is compared and propagated back through the network to adjust weights and biases until an acceptable PI is achieved.